MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/api-based-overview.md

 ---
 title: Build message extensions using API
 author: v-ypalikila
-description: Learn how to build a message extension using an OpenAPI description document (API). ms.localizationpriority: medium ms.topic: overview ms.author: anclear
+description: Learn how to build a message extension from an OpenAPI description document (API) using Teams Toolkit. ms.localizationpriority: medium ms.topic: overview ms.author: anclear